GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.6/en.md

 }
 ```

-### Predefined persisted query "Generate a post's featured image using AI (OpenAI/Stable Diffusion) and compress it (TinyPNG)"
+### Predefined persisted query "Generate a post's featured image using AI and optimize it"

-A new predefined Persisted query, with title "Generate a post's featured image using AI (OpenAI/Stable Diffusion) and compress it (TinyPNG)", has been added.
+A new predefined Persisted query, with title "Generate a post's featured image using AI and optimize it", has been added.

 It uses generative AI to produce images for posts without a featured image, choosing from these service providers: